tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 "Spencer," I replied, watching her face as she tried to wrap her tongue around the unfamiliar sounds.

 With a soft chuckle, she shook her head.
-"These English names are too complicated for these old ears," she admitted.
+"These English names are too complicated for my old ears," she admitted.
 "Do you have a Vietnamese name?"

 "Sang," I said, feeling a connection to that part of my heritage, even if it was one I rarely used.